getsentry/sentry-javascript/README.md

 This is an experimental JavaScript client for the [Sentry][1] realtime event logging and aggregation platform.

-The minified distribution file includes code from two other open-source
+The full and minified distribution files include code from two other open-source projects:
-projects:

 * base64_encode from [php.js][2] (included in the minified distribution)
 * crypto-sha1-hmac from [Crypto-JS][3] (included in minified distribution)